Algorithm Selection for Software Verification using Graph Neural Networks: Model Evaluation

 We address \textbf{RQ1} by comparing \textsc{Graves} against the baseline techniques across the metrics we discuss in Section~\ref{metrics}.
 Figure~\ref{fig:overallResults} lists the results for the Successful Verifier Selection Accuracy, Spearman Rank Correlation, and Top-K Error.
 For Successful Verifier Selection Accuracy and Spearman Rank Correlation, we list the average and standard deviation of the results of 10 selectors of each technique.
 For Top-K Error, we present a line graph where each point is the average Top-K Error for 10 selectors of the given technique.
 Above and below each line is a shaded region which represents one standard deviation from the average.
 Note that for many techniques this is barely perceptible as their standard deviation is very low.

-For WLJ, since we could not recreate the authors' results, we quote the spearman correlation reported in \cite{richter2020algorithm}.
-In \cite{richter2020algorithm}, the authors list several configurations of WLJ, parameterized by two values, i and j.
-The i value corresponds to the number of node relabeling iterations they complete, similar to message passing.
-The j value corresponds to the depth of the AST their selector looks at when comparing graphs.
-In Figure~\ref{fig:overallResults}, we report the optimal selector from their study, where $\text{i}=0$ and $\text{j}=5$.

-We list 4 configurations of \textsc{Graves}' GNN: Full, Success, Spearman, and TopK.
-Full corresponds to a network which uses all possible edge sets and 5 GAT layers, the maximum we used.
-Success corresponds to networks consisting of 4 GAT layers that only uses the AST edge set when performing message passing.
-Spearman corresponds to networks consisting of 3 GAT layers and only uses the ICFG edge set when performing message passing.
-TopK corresponds to networks consisting of 2 GAT layers and all possible edge sets when performing message passing.

-Each GNN configuration was found to be experimentally optimal for the metric for which they are named.
-For the results of all configurations, see the appendix.
-Note that the CST networks have minuscule standard deviation ($<1e^9$) due to the fact that they use a static seed in training their networks.
-ISS has no standard deviation as the same selections are made for each selector.
+The CST networks have minuscule standard deviation ($<1e^9$) due to the fact that they use a static seed in training their networks.
+ISS has no standard deviation as it is deterministic.